 • Establish a Student Loan Advocate to review borrower complaints, gather data, and issue reports to the state legislature

-• Grant the Department of Business Oversight additional “market monitoring” authorities to collect better data about the student loan servicing industry.
+• Grant the Department of Financial Protection and Innovation additional “market monitoring” authorities to collect better data about the student loan servicing industry.

 Ultimately, the bill’s creators hope it will be a guide for other states—or federal law.
 The text of the bill points to the lack of action by federal legislatures to combat widespread abuse, even though the Office of Inspector General at the United States Department of Education reported improper practices at each of the largest student loan servicers.